Romanian Americans: Romanian American culture

 One of the best known foods of Romanian origin is Pastrama.
+Ingredients used by Romanian Americans are cabbage, eggplant, potatoes, rice, and corn meal used to make mămăligă.
+Romanian Americans also use proteins such as chicken, beef, pork as well as eggs, cheeses and dairy products.
+Romanian Americans are also fond of cured meats.
+Romanian Americans serve cabbage rolls for the holidays.

 Romanian-American Chamber Commerce

 The Romanian-American Chamber of Commerce is a bilateral trade and investment organization that promotes commerce and investment between Romania and United States, and is headquartered in Washington D.C.
 The Chamber is composed of both Romanian and American businesses and has active chapters in New York, Washington, D.C., Florida, California and the Mid-West.
 It was founded in February 1990 and is celebrating its 20th year of activity in 2010.
 The RACC conducts a broad range of events, activities, and services and is a member organization of the Bi-National European Chambers of Commerce of the United States, which includes most of the bilateral chambers of the major EU member states.